Jonathan-E-Miller/dotnet-kafka/README.md

 To create a topic via the CLI run the following command `docker exec broker kafka-topics --bootstrap-server broker:9092 --create --topic users`

+You can see a list of all topics by running the following command `docker exec broker kafka-topics --bootstrap-server broker:9092 --list`

 To publish messages to the topic run the following command

 `docker exec --interactive --tty broker kafka-console-producer --bootstrap-server broker:9092 --topic users`